ballerina-attic/message-tracing-with-stream-processor/README.md

 > If you want to skip the basics, you can download the GitHub repo and continue from the [Testing](#testing) section.

 ### Implementing database
- - Start MySQL server in your local machine.
+ 1. Start MySQL server in your local machine.
- - Create a database with name `testdb` in your MySQL localhost.
+ 2. Create a database named `testdb` in your MySQL localhost.
 If you want to skip the database implementation, then directly import the [testdb.sql](https://github.com/ballerina-guides/message-tracing-with-stream-processor/blob/master/resources/testdb.sql) file into your localhost.
-You can find it in the Github repo.
+You can find it in the GitHub repo.

 ### Create the project structure